PanosKatsaras/boat-booking/README.md

 💳 Testing with Stripe

     When testing the payment flow, ensure your Stripe keys are in test mode (pk_test_... and sk_test_...).
-    You can use the following test card numbers (with any future expiration date and any 3-digit CVC, or 4 for Amex):
+    You can use the following test card numbers (with any future expiration date and any 3-digit CVC):

         Visa: 4242 4242 4242 4242